dylang/flowdock-refined/templates/flowdock-refined.md

 * Round avatars, because _why not_.
 * Provides an avatar for Jenkins.

+## Make your own changes

+You can make your own _additional_ changes by modifying `~/Library/Application Support/Flowdock/custom.css`.
+`flowdock-refined` will create this file for you but will never change it.

+You can also make pull requests back to this repo.

 ## Limitations

 The Flowdock desktop app currently only allows custom CSS, not custom JavaScript.